mitchellabrouwer/house-rental/README.md

 # Rental house online bookings

-A rental website for your own holiday house allowing the owner to set rates and have bookings made directly online.
+A holiday house rental website.
+Allows the owner to set rates and make bookings directly online.

 ## Built With